Madison HEART Bylaws

 Please keep in mind that HEART is an inclusive homeschooling group.
-Do not send e-mails to the Yahoo group expressing personal political or religious views.
+Do not send emails to the group expressing personal political or religious views.
 Any discussions that touch on religion or politics must be informative and relevant for homeschoolers of all religious or political views.
-When offering a topic on the Yahoo group that pertains to religion or politics, create a subject line that clearly states this, and explain in the e-mail why you felt this was important to share.
+When offering a topic to the group that pertains to religion or politics, create a subject line that clearly states this, and explain in the email why you felt this was important to share.

-The Yahoo group is intended for the parents of homeschoolers, not the homeschoolers themselves.
-If a family chooses to have their children monitor HEART e-mails, they are responsible for that decision.
+The group emails are intended for the parents of homeschoolers, not the homeschoolers themselves.
+If a family chooses to have their children monitor HEART emails, they are responsible for that decision.

 Guidelines for Organizing HEART Activities

 Every HEART member family is expected to arrange at least one HEART activity each homeschool year, unless they are filling a volunteer position for the year.
 Members are encouraged to organize activities that are appealing to their family’s children.
-In the past this has included book clubs, zoo visits, hiking outings, chess club, a Halloween party, and park meetups.
+In the past this has included book clubs, zoo visits, hiking outings, chess club, celebrations, and park meetups.
 New members often find this intimidating, but it can really be as simple as “we’ll be at the park this Weds afternoon; please come and join us!”
-We ask that members make use of the Yahoo group to publicize their HEART events in advance, and update the Yahoo group if the details change or the event is cancelled.
+We ask that members to publicize their HEART events in advance, and update the group if the details change or the event is cancelled.

-We encourage the formation of small open support groups, such parents' groups and teen groups, and the formation of clubs for writing, reading, math, chess, drama, etc. When a commitment to a period of time is needed for the club to function, we encourage a period of "open enrollment" to be announced on the HEART list each year.
+We encourage the formation of small open support groups, such parents' groups and teen groups, and the formation of clubs for writing, reading, math, chess, drama, etc. When a commitment to a period of time is needed for the club to function, we encourage a period of "open enrollment" to be announced each year.

 Guidelines for HEART Activities